-Working with your family members can be a wonderful way to grow closer and benefit your business – or it can be a frustrating and problematic situation.
-If you’re considering hiring family members, know that it will take a lot of preparation, dedication and communication to make it work.
-Before deciding whether to hire a family member, you should understand the pros and cons of doing so and how to hire them the right way.
+Working with family members can be an excellent way to benefit your business and build stronger relationships – or it can be frustrating and problematic.
+If you’re considering hiring family members, know that it will take preparation, dedication and communication to make it work.
+Before deciding whether to hire a family member, you should understand the pros and cons of working with family and how to set up the situation for success.

 Should you hire family?

-"You've worked really hard to get your business where it is today,” said Meaghan Thomas, co-owner of Pinch Spice Market, in an interview with Business News Daily.
-"You need to be able to trust that your family member takes it as seriously as you do.
+- Consider your unique relationship.
+You must also consider your relationship with any family you hire.
+Can you maintain a professional relationship at work?
+“You’ve worked really hard to get your business where it is today,” said Meaghan Thomas, co-owner and president of Pinch Spice Market.
+“You need to be able to trust that your family member takes it as seriously as you do.
 If you hire a family member that ends up being a bit of a mooch or a slacker – or, on the flip side, you end up being a mean, unsupportive boss to them – you’re going to have problems that could seriously hurt your relationship.”

-You want to think about your own goals for your business as well as the goals of your family member.
-Do they share your goals?
+- Consider everyone’s goals.
+You’ve set achievable goals for your business, and your family member likely has career goals.
+Do your goals overlap?
+Is working with you a good career move?
 Do they have a vision for your business?
 Having goals and a vision in common can go a long way to promote a good working relationship and make it easier to work professionally with family.

-It is completely legal to hire and work with family members.
-However, because nepotism (favoritism toward family members) can be a divisive topic in the workplace, it is a good idea to have strict policies in place that prevent any preferential treatment.
+Although it’s entirely legal to hire and work with family members, perceived nepotism can be divisive in the workplace.
+Establish strict policies in your employee handbook to prevent preferential treatment.

-Taxes can be complicated when your employee is also your family member.
-When it comes to adult family members, you can generally treat them the same as your regular employees, but if you employ your child, there are some unique tax situations and labor laws to consider.
-For example, children under 18 are not permitted to operate dangerous machinery, and it is illegal for children under the age of 14 to work at all.
-Carefully review both federal and state laws, as they may vary.
+Consider labor and tax laws when employing your children.
+For example, children under 18 can’t operate dangerous machinery, and it’s illegal for children under the age of 14 to work at all.
+Carefully review federal and state laws, as they may vary.

-- If your business is a partnership, all the money you pay your child is subject to payroll taxes, unless both partners are parents to the child.
+- Partnerships: If your business is a partnership, all the money you pay your child is subject to payroll taxes unless both partners are the child’s parents.

-- Have them fill out a W-4 form upon hiring, and withhold federal income taxes according to the information on their form.
+- Have them fill out a W-4 form upon hire, and withhold federal income taxes according to the information on their form.